6 ways to avoid a library fine

 Don't lend out library books to friends

-In fact, you might even find that it's in the library's policy that you can't lend books and library cards out to others.
+You might even find that it's in the library's policy that you can't lend books and library cards out to others.

 Use free online resources